The Gate (1987) ⭐⭐⭐⭐⭐

 Even to this day I remember when I turned 18 and had the privilege of being given my own video rental card from there.
-Which meant I had the freedom to rent whatever films I wanted.
-As opposed to the old system where I had to choose the films and hand them over to my father, who would then hand them over to the librarian for rental.
+It meant I had the freedom to rent whatever films I wanted, as opposed to the old system where I had to choose the films and hand them over to my father, who would then hand them over to the librarian for rental.

-Now every Wednesday was a big day; you could rent films for fifty-pence at the library, instead of the usual one pound.
-These were big savings for me being on the dole back then.
+Now, every Wednesday was a big day; you could rent films for fifty-pence at the library, instead of the usual one pound.
+These were big savings for me, as I was on the dole back then.
 And it meant that Wednesdays were always a film marathon day.
 I would stock up on coca-cola and Monster Munch and fizzy sweets from Asda for this momentous occasion.

 Timing was everything.
 If you arrived too early you risked the previous day’s rentals not being returned – there may have been some good films coming back; people are careful what films they choose to rent when paying full price for them.
 Arrive too late and most likely all the good films are gone due to the popularity of 50p Wednesdays.

-I didn’t rent as much from the garage due the lack of choice, but when my cousin Stephen stayed with us one summer I’m pretty sure we rented The Gate from there.
+I didn’t rent as frequently from the garage due the lack of choice, but when my cousin Stephen stayed with us one summer I’m pretty sure we rented The Gate from there.

 Even re-watching it to this day I still find the minion demons freaky and unsettling.
 The forced perspective shooting of them means that they blend in with the actors perfectly and look so uncannily real.

-What makes The Gate work exceptionally well is the friendship between Glen and Terry as well as the love / hate relationship Glen has with his sister.
-It all adds to some nice character arcs which is rare for a lot of 80s horror films.
+What makes The Gate work exceptionally well is the friendship between Glen and Terry, as well as the love / hate relationship Glen has with his sister.
+It all adds to some nice character arcs, which is rare for an ’80s horror films.
 Usually the characters — with the exception of the protagonist — are merely just victims waiting to be bumped off, one by one.

-I feel The Gate is one of the penultimate horror films from the 80s.
+Ultimately, I feel The Gate is one of the penultimate horror films from the ’80s.
 It has aged well and can be watched every once in a while.
-And I still find it as enjoyable now as I did way back then, all those years ago.
+And I still find it as enjoyable now, as I did way back then, all those years ago.